-In the event the Agreement is terminated pursuant to one of the termination provisions of this Agreement, the AOC will make any allowable or applicable payments, not to exceed the total Contract Amount set forth in Table 1, above, in any event.
-The Contractor shall bill the AOC for the applicable payments in accordance with the provisions of this exhibit.

 Invoicing for Charges Against the AOC’s Master Account

 The Contractor shall establish a Master Account for the AOC’s charges provided for under the exhibits of this Agreement.

 Charges to the Master Account shall be settled with AMEX MPA, as defined herein.